jeemok/better-npm-audit/README.md

 <br />

-When using a `.nsprc` file, you will see this report display when it starts running:
+When using a `.nsprc` file, a report will be displayed when it starts running:

 <img src="./.README/exceptions_table.png" alt="Demo of table displaying a list of exceptions" />

+> Note: the expiry date will be styled in yellow and red color if it is detected more than one or five years ago.

 <br />